bancorprotocol/contracts-v3/packages/v3/migration/README.md

 yarn hh create-migration migrationFileName
 ```

-If you don't use this CLI to generate your migration files, bear in mind that they have to start by a number splitted from the rest of the name by the character '\_', like so: "999_testfile.ts".
+If you don't use this CLI to generate your migration files, bear in mind that the format is as follow: "X_testfile.ts" with X representing the timestamp of the migration (i.e its order).

 ## How to execute a migration on a network?